The Butterfly Effect: Is the Monarch Butterfly Next on the Extinction List?

 But what about the Monarch butterfly?

-So what’s happening here?
-We know that those glorious multi-coloured insects summer here in Canada and then fly south over 2,500 miles to winter in the mountain forests of sunny Mexico.
+We know that those glorious multi-coloured insects summer here in Canada.
+Then fly south over 2,500 miles to winter in the mountain forests of sunny Mexico.

-Giving more detail on the milkweed connection to the tragedy, Research Professor Lincoln P Brower, an entomologist at Sweet Briar College in Virginia, explained that “the migration is definitely proving to be an endangered biological phenomenon.
-The main culprit is now genetically modified herbicide-resistant corn and soybean crops and herbicides in the USA which leads to the wholesale killing of the Monarch’s principal food plant, common milkweed.”
+Research Professor Lincoln P Brower is an entomologist at Sweet Briar College in Virginia.
+Giving more detail on the milkweed connection to the tragedy, he explained that “the migration is definitely proving to be an endangered biological phenomenon.
+The main culprit is now genetically modified herbicide-resistant corn and soybean crops.
+And herbicides in the USA which lead to the wholesale killing of the Monarch Butterfly’s principal food plant, common milkweed.”

 And our glorious Monarchs aren’t the only butterflies in danger of flying off into history.
 Here, from Nicki Hollamby, is a guest blog: